VoiceDriveAI/OpenLDR/README.md

-AI Project : ORLD (Open Road Lane Detector)
+# OpenLDS - Open Road Lane Detection System

-ORLD is an Open Source project developed by ADX (Ashish Dave), so developers can use this as a module in their Self Driving Car projects.
-It uses OpenCV & Numpy Python libraries.
+OpenLDS is an Open Source project developed by Founder of VoiceDrive : Ashish Dave, developers/organizations can use this as a module in their Self Driving Car projects.

-We've tested our program on a Video.
+We've tested the program on a Live Video Camera.

-ORLD Team :

-Ashish Kumar Dave
-Abhishek Rout
-Saurabh kumar
-Sanchit Tripathy

 Dependecies :
 Numpy, Matplotlib, OpenCV

-Usage :

-python3 ORLD.py (file includes test video)